abayley/takusen/README.txt

 Installing
 ----------
-Prerequisites: GHC >= 6.6, darcs, Cabal >= 1.1.6.1
+Prerequisites: GHC >= 6.6, Cabal >= 1.1.6, filepath

 (it's possible to use Takusen with GHC-6.4 and Cabal-1.1.4;
 see notes in separate section below)

-At present we use darcs and Cabal to download, build, and install Takusen (we plan to provide a zipped archive which should eliminate darcs from the dependencies).
-You will need ghc and darcs installed and on your path, and you will need to upgrade Cabal to 1.1.6.1 (or better).
-Note that Cabal-1.1.6, which is bundled with GHC-6.6, will NOT build Takusen.

-To upgrade Cabal, download from http://www.haskell.org/cabal and unpack.
-  $ runhaskell Setup.lhs configure
-  $ runhaskell Setup.lhs build
-  $ runhaskell Setup.lhs install
+To run or build Setup.hs you will need filepath installed.
+This is only needed by Setup.hs, and is not required by Takusen itself.

 Ensure that the database libraries for any particular database you plan to use are in your path e.g. ensure that %ORA_HOME%\bin is in your path.